nddcap/home/README.md

 * We assume S&P overall dividends will always be 1% or more.
 (Anemic equity dividends could possibly be replaced with 4.5+% Treasuries.)

 ### FAQ

+#### What fees are charged

+Management (performance) fee is between 4 and 9% of profit; usually 6%.
+No other fees or costs.

+#### What is the Lockup period

+Lockup period depends on the chosen strategy combination.
+For example, funds devoted only to the active S&P Puts strategy would have no lockup.

+The combo strategy using T-bills has a 70-day lockup.

+And for the leveraged dividends combo -- Members must put in $70,000 *or* commit to a 295-day lockup.

+A Member can divide funds among the different strategies, so different lockups (if any) would apply.

+#### This other outfit is promising 20 to 30% returns

+A 25% trading return, after 25% performance fee, is about 18% pre-tax.

 #### How is Company structured